suksesnwu/CMPG-323-Overview---35803150/README.md

 ## Branching Strategy:
 I will be using the Git Flow branching strategy for development.[^1]

-Main branch will only contain the code features that are completed, and has been tested.
+Main branch will only contain production releases that are completed, and has been tested.
 Branches will be created to develop features and fix bugs that arise, then merged back to the main branch after they have been verified

 ## .gitignore file: